-Tax Practice Series™ is a comprehensive collection of time-saving, practical, analytical research, compliance, and productivity tools covering virtually every taxation topic and designed to help you practice more successfully.FREE TRIAL
+Tax Practice Series™ is a comprehensive collection of time-saving, practical, analytical research, compliance, and productivity tools covering virtually every taxation topic and designed to help you practice more successfully.REQUEST A TRIAL

 Stay on top of the news with three acclaimed Bloomberg BNA publications, including Tax Management Weekly Report™, the best weekly source for information on new and emerging areas of taxation, as well as important legislative, regulatory, judicial, and policy developments.